stainlessio/intro-to-neopixels/README.md

 ## Step 1.
 Install the IDE

 1. Download and install [arduino ide 1.6.10](https://www.arduino.cc/en/Main/Software)
+2. Pick the installer for your OS
+3. On the next page, click "just download"

 ## Step 2.
 Make Adafruit boards available